(Beta-Psi, Arkansas State, 2005)

 (Gamma, Illinois, 1914)

-Nicknamed "Papa Bear", was a player, coach, owner and pioneer in NFL.
+Nicknamed "Papa Bear" and Mr Everything", was a player, coach, owner and pioneer in NFL.
 He was the iconic longtime leader of the Chicago Bears.
+Co-Founder of the National Football League and inductee to the Pro Football Hall of Fame.
+The GSH that appears on the Bears uniforms is in memory of George.

 (Alpha-Omicron, New Mexico State University, 1957)